vfamim/Rossman-Sales/README.md

 **About skew:**

-Skewness reffer to a distortion (or a measure of the asymmetry) of a probability distribution of a random variable about its mean.
+Skewness refer to a distortion (or a measure of the asymmetry) of a probability distribution of a random variable about its mean.
 If the curve is shifted to the left or to the right, it is said to be skewed.
 Skewness can be quantified as a representation of the extent to which a given distribution varies from a normal distribution (Bell curve).
 In other words, skewness tells you the amount and direction of skew (departure from horizontal symmetry).
 The skewness value can be positive or negative, or even undefined.
 If skewness is 0, the data are perfectly symmetrical, although it is quite unlikely for real-world data.
 As a general rule of thumb:

 * If skewness is less than -1 or greater than 1, the distribution is highly skewed.